Management

 Soft skills are those intangible qualities that separate the elite managers from the rest, such as:

 This is by no means an exhaustive list of soft skills.
-It simply points to the idea that training a new manager or a new leader requires more than just a business-centered approach.
-It’s a holistic approach that incorporates vision, mission, procedural, and soft skill-based ideas.
+It simply points to the idea that training a new manager or leader requires more than a business-centered approach.
+It’s a holistic approach incorporating vision, mission, procedural, and soft skill-based ideas.

 Continuing Education

 Whatever you choose, the idea remains the same: the status quo won’t work in a dynamic work environment.
-You must constantly adapt when training a new manager or a first-time manager, and continuing education gives you the edge in a competitive marketplace.
+You must constantly adapt when training a new manager or a potential new leader, and continuing education gives you the edge in a competitive marketplace.

 Transparency and Accountability

-New managers can’t steadily improve if they’re not sure what’s expected.
+New managers can’t steadily improve if they’re unsure what’s expected, yet it’s a constant issues that new managers face.
 That’s where accountability and transparency become vital.

 Accountability is a type of performance management from the top down.
 Just because you’re an owner doesn’t mean you’re necessarily relieved of your own management duties.
 It’s just a different type of management.